 2. Spring Couplets

-Hung on gateposts or door panels on the Chinese New Year eve, the spring couplet is a pair of lines of poetry that convey people's best wishes for the coming new year.
+Hung on gateposts or door panels on Chinese New Year's eve, the spring couplet is a pair of lines of poetry that convey people's best wishes for the coming new year.

 In ancient times, people used to write couplets by themselves.
 The traditional couplets are brush works of Chinese calligraphy, in black ink on red paper.
 Nowadays, people seldom write their own couplets as exquisite machine-made couplets can be easily found in supermarkets.